rticommunity/rticonnextdds-usecases-umaa/README.md

 - Referencing types in Admin Console when type propagation is disabled
 - Referencing types in Routing Service or Recording service when type propagation is disabled

-We can use `rtiddsgen` along with the `convertToXML` flag to convert our IDL files to XML.
+We can use `rtiddsgen` along with the `-convertToXML` flag to convert our IDL files to XML.

-With Connext 7.3 there is a `-r` recursive flag that can be used to iterate through the subfolders and convert as necessary. [rtiddsgen enable recursion](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/code_generator/users_manual/code_generator/users_manual/GeneratingCode.htm#Chapter_4_Generating_Example_Code:~:text=4.1.4.3%20Enabling%20Recursion)
+With Connext 7.3 there is a `-r` recursive flag that can be used to iterate through the subfolders and convert as necessary. ([rtiddsgen enable recursion](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/code_generator/users_manual/code_generator/users_manual/GeneratingCode.htm#Chapter_4_Generating_Example_Code:~:text=4.1.4.3%20Enabling%20Recursion))

 For this example we have provided these XML types in `datamodel/umaa/xml_flat` for your convenience.